• Registration Opens

 EPA and other federal agencies are reporting on cyber attacks on state and local critical infrastructure.
 EPA estimates that 26 million people have critical or high-risk vulnerabilities in their water systems, most managed by local governments.
 This discussion will highlight the types of attacks on which systems, and what the governments are doing to stop groups, such as Volt Typhoon, from gaining access to the critical systems.

-• Identity Management in the World of AI
+• Identity Security Management in the World of AI

 • Sharing Information and Harmonizing Cyber Grants and Regulations